Updated: September, 2021

 So invariably your code will be coupled with your pricing tiers, anyway.
 Therefore, might as well commit to maintaining this logic in code and then at least there's fewer ways for your code and data to get out of sync.

-There cons of this setup—the largest being that it require developers and a deploy to production to make any changes—but by and large we've found it to be the simplest and easiest to maintain for small-to-medium sized applications and teams.
+There cons of this setup—the largest being that it require developers and a deploy to production to make any changes—but by and large it's the simplest and easiest to maintain for small-to-medium sized applications and teams.

 So we're going to add some code to augment our Stripe Product data.
 Here's what that might look like: